mfbx9da4/deep-email-validator/README.md

 ## Getting Started

-Comaptible with nodejs only.
+Compatible with nodejs only.
 Not browser ready.

 Install like so